 Other use cases are documented in section 3.3, as well as alternate flows.

-Tradeoff Analysis
+System Evaluation

 Computer and Microcontroller Devices

 For the main computer, a Raspberry Pi 4 Model B was selected due to its low cost, ease of use, and compact size.
 The computing power of a Raspberry Pi is sufficient for this project, as it runs a simple User Interface and local database.
 The Raspberry Pi is capable of wired or wireless internet connection, which is needed to send the collected experimental data to users’ emails.
 For ease of use, the Raspberry Pi has easily interfaceable pins that were used for the I2C connection to the microcontroller.
 It also has significant documentation so that users with little to no coding experience can easily pick one up and install necessary project files.